-In my last post, I shared the beginning of my picture book illustration journey with “Hagga’s Last Vattiegirl”: how I got the job, the thumbnails I sketched and the early character designs.
-Today, I’ll cover the rest of my work process from rough sketches to the coloured final illustrations.
+In my last post, I shared the beginning of illustrating “Hagga’s Last Vattiegirl”.
+In this post, I’ll take you from rough sketches to the coloured final illustrations.

-Even with the ease of manipulating ideas in Photoshop, not to mention that Undo (CTRL Z) option, I still love and prefer doing the final drawings on paper.
-I doubt that will ever change.
-First I printed the digital roughs on to scrap paper and then I used a light box to trace the roughs on to fresh Bond paper.
-Just a quick note: I only mention Bond paper because I have a good stack left over from college.
+Photoshop is great for manipulating ideas, but I prefer doing the final drawings on paper.
+I doubt that will ever change, even with Photoshop’s Undo feature.
+First I printed the digital roughs on to scrap paper and then I traced them all onto fresh Bond paper using a light box.
+A quick note: I only mention Bond paper because I have a good stack left over from college.
 Otherwise, I say use whatever good-to-great quality paper you have available.

 The colouring process went like this:

-I used minor lines to distinguish certain areas – each on their own respective layers, of course.
+I used minor lines to distinguish certain areas – each on their own respective layer, of course.

 And within the final deadline to boot.